The British Embassy in Liberia maintains and develops relations between the UK and Liberia.

-We handle a wide range of political and commercial issues of interest to the UK and Liberia.
+We handle a wide range of political, development, security and commercial issues of interest to the UK and Liberia.

 Get an emergency travel document